1. Key Characteristics of Havana Brown Cats

 - Life Expectancy: 10–15 years

-Havana cats (sometimes called Havana Brown cats) are medium-sized, muscular cats with a smooth, short coat.
+Havana Brown cats are medium-sized, muscular cats with a smooth, short coat.

 They are considered a rare breed.
 Colors include brown or lilac with matching whiskers, a unique feature.